heypoom/devops17/1 - Hello Kubernetes/README.md

 **Deployments** are used to automatically restart dead Pods.
 Use this to manage your Pods.

+**Services** abstract access to your Pods.
+Services with the `LoadBalancer` type will expose your pods to the public.

 ### Commands

 Build Image: `sudo docker build -t hello-kube:v1 .`